 Another charm is a lucky mallet.
 This mallet appears in many Japanese folktales such as “Peach Boy” and “One-Inch Boy.”
 With the power of the mallet, its owner can make a wish and shake the mallet and their wish comes true.
 If they wish for money, it will fall out of the mallet.
 Other lucky charms include rice barrels and an oval Japanese coin made of gold.
 This coin is known as a koban.
 It was the common form of currency used in feudal Japan.
 Animal charms such as cranes, red sea bream fish and owls are also popular.
 The crane is a symbol of longevity as it is said to live for 1,000 years.
 The word for sea bream is tai in Japanese and rhymes with the expression to be happy.
 Its color and shape also make it a celebratory symbol thought to bring about good luck.
 Lastly owls are said to protect from suffering.
 Look closely at kumade while you walk around.
 Now you can see the difference and what kind of lucky charms they have!

-These rakes can cost anywhere from 1,000 yen to a couple hundred dollars.
-Handheld sizes are the cheapest, around 1,000 yen and the larger sizes can be upwards of 50,000 yen.
+These rakes can cost anywhere from ¥1,000 up to ten thousands of yen.
+Handheld sizes are the cheapest, around ¥1,000 and the larger sizes can be upwards of ¥50,000.
 When they are purchased it is common for the buyer to haggle the price.
 The haggle starts from the original price and when an agreement is made the purchaser pays the original price in full anyway.
 As they do this, they tell the salesperson that the difference from the original price is a gift for them.
 It is such a popular thing to do here that you can constantly hear clapping and chanting signifying that a sale was recently made.
 Most people buy a new rake every year to keep the tradition alive.

 AsakusaTorinoIchi is a lively festival that everyone should enjoy.
 Right in the middle of Asakusa, an integral part of Tokyo and Japan’s history as well as a major tourist destination at all times throughout the year.
 I hope that this blog has answered some of the questions that you may have about such a fascinating and possibly confusing festival.
 Tori no Ichi festival is something that everyone should experience.
 The positive vibes here are contagious.